These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 Entering Men’s Work

-That pain and my search for the intoxicating feminine and the life I had because of it is what brought me into “men’s work” and meeting Steve Horsmon.
+That pain, my search for the intoxicating feminine, and the life I had because of it are what brought me into “men’s work” and to meet Steve Horsmon.

 But he didn’t.
 Instead, he began to show me the way out of resentment.